cschech/CBSD/README.md

 should just be - last link kit matches last booted kernel (or initial release kernel provided with initial link kit) and no other posibilities.

+or - throw away link kit idea as a terrible attack surface to ship everywhere, put the source in the install sets and always build from source, then only a flaw in the initial kernel in the release or a compiler/upstream toolchain flaw would break things.

 to fix this problem I propose a simple patch along these lines